CNC Machinist Courses

 To help you make an informed decision about pursuing CNC machining courses, we’ve provided a few frequently asked questions below.

-According to the U.S. Bureau of Labor Statistics (BLS), machinists had a median annual wage of $48,510 in May 2022.3 Keep in mind, machinists who primarily program or operate CNC equipment are also classified with the BLS as Computer Numerically Controlled Tool Operators and Programmers.
+According to the U.S. Bureau of Labor Statistics (BLS), machinists and tool and die makers had a median annual wage of $50,840 in May 2023.3 Keep in mind, machinists who primarily program or operate CNC equipment are also classified with the BLS as Computer Numerically Controlled Tool Operators and Programmers.

 According to the U.S. Bureau of Labor Statistics, most mechanists need a high school diploma or equivalent and some will need postsecondary courses.4 Experience in math, blueprint reading, metalworking and CAD/CAM are considered useful for those who want to pursue CNC machine operator training courses and careers;4 however, these concepts are also part of the education you will be taught.4